OlsenSM91/CIS-Report-Generator/README.md

 - `csv`: For reading CSV files.
 - `PIL` from `Pillow`: For processing image files.

+To install the dependencies (if running the source script):
+`pip install tkinter reportlab Pillow`

 ## Notes:

 - Make sure the CSV file has the following columns: `Title`, `Description`, `References`, and `Rationale`.